gtk-rs/gtk4-rs/book/src/css.md

 We now learned how to use CSS to style our apps.
 We can make our CSS rules as specific as we want them to be.
-Even targeting nodes deep within the inheritance tree is not a problem anymore.
+Even targeting nodes deep within the inheritance tree is not a problem.

 In the following chapter we will learn how to make a binary bundle with CSS files, icons and any other resources that our app might need at runtime.